 Ottawa (Ontario) K1A 0AG

 This experience of sound and light is a thrilling thematic journey through Canada’s history presented in spectacular detail against the backdrop of the Parliament Buildings.
 An evening to remember in celebration of Canada 150.
-Don't miss this free, bilingual show, presented nightly in Canada’s Capital Region from July 11 through September 16, 2017.
+Don't miss this free, bilingual evening show, presented July 11 to September 16, 2017.
 In July at 10 PM, in August at 9:30 PM and in September at 9 PM.
 See you there!